Extreme Self-Care, Grief & Sudden Loss

 - Our bodies are used to a certain rhythm and routine, patterns and movements.
 We might just feel like something is wrong, missing or forgotten.
 The body may also experience tired muscles, changes in appetite and tightness in the chest, throat and stomach.

 We continue to weather these storms together and support one another in the beautiful ways that this community has already connected.
-As the immediate danger lessens and we adjust to a new reality, we must remember that grief is a marathon and we must go slowly, conserve energy and return often to our breath.
+As we adjust to a new reality we must remember that grief is a marathon and we must go slowly, conserve energy and return often to our breath.

 ~ St. Joseph Health Hospice Grief Services